-The picture is of Brian Wade – an actor who clearly understands this post’s 5 workout principles.
+The picture is of Brian Wade – an actor who clearly knows how to gain muscle fast for skinny guys – and understands this post’s 5 workout principles.

 Do you want to gain muscle fast as a skinny guy?